 Travel Notifications.
 In accordance with the Controller’s Office Procedure 20335a: Travel Overview ALL international travelers (including presenters, students, visitors, and other business associates) whose travel expenses are to be charged to university public funds (e.g., sponsored programs, operating, various, etc.) are required to notify OESRC prior to the international travel.
 There are numerous ways to notify OESRC depending on the funding source or traveler.
 The primary and most common method of notification is through the Travel and Expense Management (TEM) System.
 OESRC is automatically notified through the TEM application of any international travel.
 For foundation funded international travel (no TEM), please send a copy of a Travel Estimate and Approval (TEA) form by fax to 231-7297, by campus mail to 0497 or by email to email@example.com.

 *International travelers working on restricted or classified research should also contact firstname.lastname@example.org immediately for additional guidance.

-2. Travel Advisories are provided by OESRC for all international travelers upon receipt of a TEA Form.
+Travel Advisories are provided by OESRC for all international travelers upon notification through the TEM system or by contacting our office.
 Travel advisories include up-to-date information on restricted parties and sanction risks in the destination country, links to Department of State (DoS) travel warnings or alerts, as well as information concerning temporary export of university property.
-The travel advisory will be issued by email to the traveler, department point of contact, and the Office of Sponsored Programs (OSP) if charged to a sponsored fund.
-The travel advisory email will contain a copy of the TEA form with acknowledgement of completed review by OESRC.
+The travel advisory will be issued by email to the traveler and the department point of contact.

 International Travel Tips and Additional Information